Cami de Cavalls - Best Stages?

 Hotels & Hostals along the GR223 - Cami de Cavalls

-From mid April to mid Nov beach resort accommodation are open and the Cami de Cavalls always passes through a beach resort.
+From mid April to mid Oct various beach resort accommodation is open and the Cami de Cavalls always passes through a beach resort.
 Single night stays are much more likely via

 The route tries to be authentic following the known original paths.
 It is called a coastal route, though some stretches are slightly inland ( as that part of the coast was safe from invaders due to high cliffs ) or deep ravines which you need to go around.